 - Ansar Dine: Malian group created in 2012, with a majority of Tuareg fighters and under the leadership of Iyad Ag Ghaly.

 - AQIM: al-Qaeda in the Islamic Maghreb.
 They mainly fled Algeria where the government chased them following the Algerian Black Decade 1990s.

 - MOJWA: Movement for Oneness and Jihad in West Africa.
-It is a Malian group that was created in 2011 by a dissident from AQIM.
+It is a Malian group that was created in 2011 by a dissident from AQIM named al Sahrawi.

 In March 2012, Malian soldiers unsatisfied with Touré’s government handling of the crisis decided to organise a coup.
 However, the ensuing political instability actually helped the MNLA pursue its goal.
 Consequently, the Tuaregs controlled the entire North of Mali in April 2012.

 Nevertheless, it is worth mentioning that other ethnic groups like Arabs and Moors in the North-West of Mali were quite reluctant to the idea of seceding from Mali.
 In fact, they were satisfied with the status quo that allowed economic development and peace.

 Once the MNLA controlled Northern Mali, tensions rose with their Islamist allies as well as with local populations.
 They disagreed on how the Azawad should be ruled.
 Islamist groups wanted the independent region to rest on a strict interpretation of the shari’ah (Allah’s law).

 As a result, within few months the MNLA lost most of its territories to the Islamists.
 The latter then headed towards the Malian capital Bamako.
 In December 2012, as they were progressing rapidly and capturing strategic places, the interim President Dioncounda Traore expressly asked France, through the United Nations, to intervene so as to prevent Islamist groups from seizing power in Mali.